Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Allow bunnyhopping to assistant killers.
 			"Bunny Hop Reward"			"0,0,0,0"

+			// Allow survivors to burst open doors when running.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Burst open doors for killers.
+			// 2nd number = Burst open doors for assistants.
+			// 3rd number = Burst open doors for teammates.
+			// 4th number = Burst open doors for assistant killers.
+			"Burst Doors Reward"			"1,1,1,1"

 			// Give clean kills (no Smoker clouds, Boomer explosions, and Spitter acide puddles) as a reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.